Chasing Yesterday (album): Background

-Noel Gallagher first confirmed that he was working on a follow-up to 2011's Noel Gallagher's High Flying Birds in August 2013 during an interview on sports radio station Talksport, stating: "I've got tons of songs left over from the last one.
+Noel Gallagher first confirmed that he was working on a follow-up to 2011's Noel Gallagher's High Flying Birds in August 2013 during an interview on sports radio station Talksport.
+He said, "I've got tons of songs left over from the last one.
 I'm writing, putting stuff together.
-Yeah, I'll definitely make another [album], that's for sure".
+Yeah, I'll definitely make another [album], that's for sure."
 In October he revealed that he was ready to start recording the album, explaining that he was "just waiting now for availabilities of my band and producers" to begin.

 In February 2014, former Oasis producer Mark Coyle revealed that Gallagher had written between 50 and 60 songs for the new album, which he was in the process of "whittling down into an album".
-Talking about the songs, he claimed that "Noel's new album is fucking great", comparing it in style to Oasis album Definitely Maybe (1994), and describing it as "seismic".
+Talking about the songs, he said that "Noel's new album is fucking great", comparing it in style to the Oasis album Definitely Maybe (1994), and describing it as "seismic".

 Gallagher officially announced Chasing Yesterday on 13 October 2014 at a question-and-answer event hosted by Facebook in London, revealing the album's title, release date, track listing, supporting UK tour, and first two singles.

 Recording and production

 Gallagher's regular producer Dave Sardy was unavailable to work on Chasing Yesterday, so the album was self-produced by the High Flying Birds frontman, who stated that he "enjoyed the freedom of [producing the album] but not the responsibility".

-Lead single "In the Heat of the Moment" was the final song recorded for the album.
+The lead single, "In the Heat of the Moment", was the final song recorded for the album.
 Chasing Yesterday was completed by July 2014, but due to touring commitments and the reissues of Oasis albums it was held for release for several months, with Gallagher proclaiming that the wait was "beginning to do [his] head in".

-Former Smiths guitarist Johnny Marr performed on the album's second single, "Ballad of the Mighty I".
-Speaking about the collaboration during the initial announcement of the album, Gallagher stated that "He's a very enthusiastic artist and I tried to get him to play on 'What a Life' ...
+The former Smiths guitarist Johnny Marr performed on the album's second single, "Ballad of the Mighty I".
+Speaking about the collaboration during the initial announcement of the album, Gallagher said, "He's a very enthusiastic artist and I tried to get him to play on 'What a Life' ...
 He's a truly great guitarist and he has something that nobody else has.
 He's amazing, a top man."
-Gallagher has claimed that Marr arrived to record his part for the track without having heard a demo, and that his contribution helped make the song "one of the best" he'd ever written.
+Gallagher said that Marr arrived to record his part for the track without having heard a demo, and that his contribution helped make the song "one of the best" he had ever written.